Ace Driver: Sequels and legacy

 A sequel, Ace Driver: Victory Lap, was released in 1995 for arcades, featuring additional tracks and vehicles, alongside a new "Championship" gameplay mode.
 Victory Lap was first released in Japan on 29 September, and in North America in December.

 A second sequel, Ace Driver 3: Final Turn, was first presented at the Spring Amusement Operator's Union (AOU) tradeshow in 2008, before being released later that year.
-A home conversion of Ace Driver for the PlayStation was announced to be in development in August 1995, although it was never released.
+A port of Ace Driver for the PlayStation was announced to be in development in August 1995, although it was never released.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in May 2026.